 - Identify remaining strengths and abilities

 - Individualize activities to promote maximum involvement

 - Use verbal and visual cues to support the person’s ability to self-initiate and engage

 - Adapt activities to each level of cognitive function

-This resource includes detailed case examples illustrating how the Connections activity approach works as well as sample intervention guides that walk through how to implement sample activities and adapt them for people with early, middle, and late-stage dementia.
+This resource includes detailed case examples that illustrate how the Connections approach works as well as sample intervention guides that walk through how to implement specific activities and adapt them for people with early-, middle-, and late-stage dementia.